chandrasekarnarayana/foodspec/docs/05-advanced-topics/model_lifecycle_and_prediction.md

 ## Validation interplay
 - Validation strategy (batch-aware/nested) during training influences reported metrics stored with the model.
 These metrics are surfaced in reports and registry entries.

-For practical usage, see the CLI guide and GUI cockpit; for theory, see `07-theory-and-background/chemometrics_and_ml_basics.md`.
+For practical usage, see the CLI guide; for theory, see `07-theory-and-background/chemometrics_and_ml_basics.md`.